trendoman/Cms-Fu/Routines/README.md

 ```
 </details>

-Visit the page with a sample URL `index.php?pg=25` and verify the file `sitemap.xml` in written to the website's root.
+Visit the page with sample URLs `index.php`, `index.php?pg=5` and verify the file `sitemap.xml` in written to the website's root.

 ### Response